floledermann/bok-modern-cartography/README.md

 - Entries are not of equal importance & volume, but should identify distinct topics
 - Should identify core and related fields, linking to other disciplines / BOKs
 - Each field should focus on aspects of the *digital*
-- For the start, tend to include more and later on identify topics from other disciplines which are prerequisites for but not core of cartography
+- For the start, tend to include more and in a flat hierarchy - later on, identify nesting and related topics from other disciplines which are prerequisites for but not core of cartography

 "A body of knowledge is the accepted ontology for a specific domain." [[Wikipedia]](https://en.wikipedia.org/wiki/Body_of_knowledge) - so more work on refining the formal aspects may be needed!